matmodlab/matmodlab2/docs/source/intro/about.rst

 Single element drivers allow the constituive model developer to concentrate on model development and not the finite element response.
-Advantages of Matmodlab (or, more generally, of any stand-alone constitutive model driver) are
+Advantages of *Matmodlab2* (or, more generally, of any stand-alone constitutive model driver) are

-  * Matmodlab is a very small, special purpose, code.
-Thus, maintaining and adding new features to Matmodlab is very easy;
+  * *Matmodlab2* is a very small, special purpose, code.
+Thus, maintaining and adding new features to *Matmodlab2* is very easy;

   * simulations are not affected by irrelevant artifacts such as artificial viscosity or uncertainty in the handling of boundary conditions;